-‘Bloodbath’ could end in 10% correction: ‘This fall in markets doesn’t feel like it is over’
+‘Indiscriminate selling’ could end in 10% correction: ‘This fall in markets doesn’t feel like it is over’

 "This fall in markets doesn't feel like it is over, and, as a result, we could well see further volatility."

-Like Mr. Lawler, IG chief market analyst Chris Beauchamp has an opitimistic outlook.
+Like Mr. Lawler, IG chief market analyst Chris Beauchamp has a more opitimistic outlook.

 "Much has been made of the absolute fall in point terms, but in percentage terms this would be a common or garden correction, and not the beginning of something bigger," Mr. Beauchamp said.